Punk rock: Alternative rock

+Metal–rap–punk fusion

 During the early 1990s, new alternative forms of punk rock began to fuse with heavy metal and hip hop music.
 Rage Against the Machine released their eponymous debut studio album Rage Against the Machine in November 1992, to commercial and critical acclaim.
-The band presented itself with politically-themed, revolutionary lyrical content, accompanied by the aggressive vocal delivery of lead singer Zack de la Rocha.
+The band presented itself with politically themed, revolutionary lyrical content, accompanied by the aggressive vocal delivery of lead singer Zack de la Rocha.
 Rage Against the Machine would go on to achieve back-to-back number 1 debuts on the Billboard 200, with their second studio album, Evil Empire (1996), and their third studio album, The Battle of Los Angeles (1999).

 In a 2016 interview with Audio Ink Radio, Rage Against the Machine bassist Tim Commerford was asked about the band's status as a punk band:

 Queercore

 In the 1990s, the queercore movement developed around a number of punk bands with gay, lesbian, bisexual, or genderqueer members such as God Is My Co-Pilot, Pansy Division, Team Dresch, and Sister George.
 Inspired by openly gay punk musicians of an earlier generation such as Jayne County, Phranc, and Randy Turner, and bands like Nervous Gender, the Screamers, and Coil, queercore embraces a variety of punk and other alternative music styles.
 Queercore lyrics often treat the themes of prejudice, sexual identity, gender identity, and individual rights.
 The movement has continued into the 21st century, supported by festivals such as Queeruption.